OUR 20 OPERATING PRINCIPLES

 19. Our school administration exists only to enable the emergence of an organic learning ecosystem.

 Although this school may operate under the directorship and care of certain individuals, these individuals understand that a learning ecosystem is not a hierarchy and their only role is to facilitate learning and not to control every aspect of how it emerges.
 We will not have a long list of school rules and operating procedures, but will respond to situations as they arise on a case-by-case basis.
-We aim for quick adaptation to feedback loops so we only do what adds value to our ecosystem.
+We aim for quick adaptation in response to feedback loops so we only do what adds value to our ecosystem.

 20. We are part of a learning ecosystem that extends beyond the boundaries of our school.